tomjadams/property-based-testing-workshop/scala/README.md

 * `test-only workshop.exercises.*` - Runs all tests in the `workshop.exercises` package;
 * `test:compile` - Compiles your test code.

-Appending a `~` to the start of any command will run it continuously, for example to run tests contunuously:
+Appending a `~` to the start of any command will run it continuously; for example to run tests continuously:

 ```
 > ~test